 In January the Metro Board directed staff to develop a Bikeshare business plan in which Metro would fund up to 50% of total capital costs per each city and up to 35% of total operations and maintenance (O&M) costs per each city on an on-going basis.
 Using this framework we have identified the business model wherein the Bikeshare program operates as a publicly owned/privately operated system.
 Under this model Metro owns the Bikeshare infrastructure and contracts out O&M. This is the model that tends to be adopted by larger bikeshare programs, especially those wherein multiple jurisdictions participate in one regional program.
 The advantages of this model include providing the jurisdiction with the flexibility to expand offerings of Bikesharing as is deemed appropriate and necessary, while bringing the experience and innovation of a tried and tested operator.
-Our research indicated that a majority of the 20 plus bikeshare programs in the United States operate using this model, including the Bay Area, Boston, Chicago and Washington D.C./Arlington/Alexandria bikeshare programs.
+Our research indicated that a majority of the 20 plus bikeshare programs.
 Based on program success, program size and multi-jurisdictional collaboration, we have found these programs to be most representative of a Los Angeles region endeavor.